Board of Directors 2019-2020

 Her career has been mostly in the public sector, as a water and environmental policy specialist.
 She served for several years as senior specialist scientist in the South African Department of Water Affairs and Forestry working on water quality standards, national water policy, and water law, and then as a research manager at the Water Research Commission of South Africa, where she managed national portfolios related to water policy, water law and governance, and water in the environment.

 She chaired the Scientific and Technical Review Panel of the Ramsar Convention on Wetlands from 2005 to 2012, and was a member of the Panel’s international working group on water resources and river basin management.

 Her local work has focused on water and agriculture in Whatcom County, helping farmers and planners find ways to protect and enhance both working farmlands and water resources.

 Heather has a BSc in Physics and Applied Math from Rhodes University and a Ph.D. in Oceanography from the University of Port Elizabeth.
 She has taught high school science and math, graduate programs in several universities, and professional training programs in water management.

 Heather joined the LWVBWC in 2014 and has helped to develop toolkits on gun safety and climate change for the League.
-In her spare time, she enjoys finding her way around many hiking trails in Whatcom County, sailing the coastal waters with her family, and exploring local riding trails with her horse.
+In her spare time, she enjoys hiking in Whatcom County, sailing the coastal waters with her family and exploring local trails with her horse.